Dismantling Racism Study Group

 The CUC Dismantling Racism Final Report 2021 (large print version here) on that national survey was released in May 2021.
 It includes an analysis of the preliminary data and recommendations for further action toward dismantling racism in ourselves, our communities, and our congregations.

-“A Way Forward for the 8th Principle Process” is a proposal for proceeding that will allow time for congregations to discuss the Dismantling Racism Study Group’s final report, and culminate in a Special Meeting on November 27, 2021.
+“A Way Forward for the 8th Principle Process” was a proposal for proceeding that culminated in a vote at a Special Meeting on November 27, 2021.
+The delegates present voted 96% in favour of adopting an 8th Principle:

 The members of the study group reflect racial, regional and generational diversity: